 As the old saying goes, people may not remember what you did, but they will remember how you made them feel.

 The pillars of success

-In pursuit of customer advocacy, it is equally important to come to the understanding that success means something different to each customer.
-As we have evolved our methods and processes, we have come to realize that Client Success is, in actuality, Client Science.
+In pursuit of customer advocacy, it is equally important to understand that success means something different to each customer.
+As we have evolved our methods and processes, we have realized that Client Success is, in actuality, Client Science.

 Traditional CS is just the beginning.
 Client Science is about blending data-driven analytics and observations along with human elements of service and customer sentiment.
 Metrics matter, and so does how a customer feels like a member of your service.

-As a company and a brand, you must take into account your customers' sentiment as they interact with various groups across your organization.
+As a company and a brand, you must consider your customers' sentiments as they interact with various groups across your organization.
 It helps you recognize areas for improvement and highlight areas of excellence.
-It is also critical to have a dedicated Client Sentiment Manager, who is responsible for disseminating sentiment across stakeholders within the company.
+It is also critical to have a dedicated Client Sentiment Manager responsible for disseminating sentiment across its stakeholders.

 Sentiment without a plan of action or forum to share it is just data – it becomes more powerful and influential when you operationalize it.